Qing-Lu/torch/Windows.md

 I hope the above helps someone navigate these waters - as it took me some time (and a lot of help from folks on the discussion boards!) to figure it out.

-Notes:
-- if you're using msvc 2015 to build, you need at least cuda 8.0 toolkit installed

 ## Known runtime issues with native builds

 ### Loading .t7 files